John W. Love, Jr.

 The Cathedral of Messes

-John W. Love, Jr. is an interdisciplinary artist traversing literature, performance, installation, mysticism, video, and media in a world of blurred lines and absurdist kisses to the psyche.Artist Bio
+John W. Love, Jr. is an interdisciplinary artist traversing literature, performance, installation, video, mysticism, and media.Artist Bio

 The Cathedral of Messes is the scene of a crime: a mystic has assassinated his inner saboteur.
 Crystalline enshrined shoes and body parts of sculpted black salt float in a sea of video, literature, and performance in an installation dedicated to obliterating a virus known as shame.